Greenwavemonster/Compare-two-CSV/README.md

 THIS MEANS:
 * This script is only to find redundandt adresses in a second CSV
 * If CSV2 contains Addresses which are NOT in CSV1, idk the scipt might ignore them or throw a error

+*Run Script:*
+Following examples show how to run the script:

+NOTE:
+* Leave "-Datei1" & "-Datei2" as they are because these are the var names in wich the CSV-Path is stored!
+* "-ResultatCSV <name>" Is not mandatory.
+If you want you can rename the output CSV, otherwise it will be called "Compare-Output"
+* Again check that the CSV rows match the Scripts var's

+Here the Lines:
+* .\Compare-two-CSV.ps1 -Datei1 <CSV1-File-Name> -Datei2 <CSV2-File-Name>
+* .\Compare-two-CSV.ps1 -Datei1 <CSV1-File-Name> -Datei2 <CSV2-File-Name> -ResultatCSV <Name>
+* .\Compare-two-CSV.ps1 - Datei1 "C:\Path\to\your\File1.csv" - Datei2 "C:\Path\to\your\File2.csv" -ResultatCSV "C:\Path\to\store\Output.csv"